jmonlabs/ToneDAW/README.md

 # ToneDAW.js

-A modular web-based music sequencer built with Tone.js, featuring a complete user interface and the Tonex music interchange format for project management.
+A modular web-based music sequencer built with Tone.js, featuring a complete user interface for creating and playing musical compositions.

 ## Core Components